oceanprotocol/ocean.py/READMEs/developers.md

 export REMOTE_TEST_PRIVATE_KEY2=<your remote private key 2>
 ```

 These keys aren't public because bots could eat the fake MATIC.
-You need to generate your own, and fill them with a faucet.
-(Or, if you're an OPF developer, [here are some convenient keys](https://github.com/oceanprotocol/private-keys/blob/main/README.md).
+You need to generate your own, and fill them with a faucet; [here's how](get-test-MATIC.md).
+(Or, [access-protected OPF keys](https://github.com/oceanprotocol/private-keys/blob/main/README.md)).

 ## 4. Test